cloudwego/cwgo/README.md

   Cwgo supports analyzing Hertz project code to obtain the relationship between routing and (routing registration) code.

-- Support fallback to Kitex, Hz tools
+- Support fallback to kitex, Hz tools

-  If you were a Kitex or Hz user before, you can still use the cwgo tool.
-The cwgo tool supports the fallback function and can be used as Kitex and Hz, truly realizing a tool to generate all.
+  If you were a kitex or Hz user before, you can still use the cwgo tool.
+The cwgo tool supports the fallback function and can be used as kitex and Hz, truly realizing a tool to generate all.

 ## Install cwgo Tool